Zehrahh/Python-SQL-Project/README.md

 * Count of Elementary, Middle, and High Schools.
 * Performance rating distributions across schools.

-(More insights are explained inside the notebook.)
+(More insights are explained inside the notebook)